CodinGame/codingame-sdk-playground/core-concepts/core-4-configuration.md

 - The `sorting_order` determines the ranking order.
 Its value must be either `asc` or `desc`.
 If the player whose Fuel quantity is higher should be first, choose `asc`.
 If the goal is to win the game in the shortest time, choose `desc`.

 You can also choose to translate your criteria in French by using the optional properties `criteria_en` and `criteria_fr`.

+>This configuration can be done through a form when exporting the game, if the file `config.ini` is missing or misconfigured.

 Once this configuration is done, you will need to send your player's score with the [Game Manager](core-3-game-manager.md#optimization-game-features)